 I knew from the start that I wanted to draw a portrait and make it look straight into the viewer’s eyes.
 Demanding attention and creating that sense of threat but also an opportunity to help or protect the viewer.

 This makes the image come together double fast.
 One of my major goals was to make the drawing dynamic and kind of in your face type.
-To accomplish that I draw the left and right side to come towards the viewer to create depth and movement.
+To accomplish that I draw the left and right sides to come towards the viewer to create depth and movement.

 Sketch and keep your mind free